-The Office of Institutional Research and Assessment (OIRA) is under the direction and supervision of the University Dean for Institutional Research and Assessment, David Crook.
+The Office of Institutional Research and Assessment (OIRA) is under the direction and supervision of the Associate University Provost, David Crook.
 OIRA is comprised of three units which are staffed separately but work closely together.
 A list of functions for each unit follows.

 The Office of Institutional Research conducts a wide variety of quantitative analysis to guide policy and evaluate academic programs and administrative processes at CUNY.
 The office collects, manages and organizes data to support the analytic and reporting needs of the University including mandatory federal, state and city reports, ad-hoc requests, grant applications and major projects, such as enrollment management.
 Read More